wcjson/wcjson/wcjson-document.3.md

 by unapplying JSON escaping rules and adding terminating zero characters.
 The
 *strings*
+member of the
+*document*
+needs to point to available memory, the
+*s\_nitems*
-member needs to point to useable memory and the *s\_nitems* member needs to be set to the number of items available in that array.
+member needs to be set to the number of items available in that array and the *s\_next* member needs to be set to the index of the next item in that array.
-On successful completion that array holds the decoded strings and the *s\_idx* member holds the number of items used in that array - that is the index of the next useable item in that array.
+On successful completion that array holds the decoded strings, the *s\_next* member holds the index of the next item in that array, the *mb\_nitems\_cnt* member holds the number of items the
+*mbstrings*
+array needs to be capable of holding for creating multibyte strings using the **wcjsondocmbstrings**() function and the
+*e\_nitems\_cnt*
+member holds the number of items the
+*esc*
+array needs to be capable of holding for creating JSON escape sequences when serializing the document.
 The
 *string*
 member of any